Bethany C. Meyers: Career

 In 2018, Meyers and Nico Tortorella announced they were working on filming a global television show focusing on gender, sexuality and relationships.
 In December 2018, they partnered with Lovers, a sex toy retailer, to launch a private label under the campaign #WeAreLovers.
 In May 2018, Meyers and Tortorella co-hosted the 33rd AIDS Walk New York in Central Park, raising $4,416,919.
 In December 2018, Meyers gave a TED talk on empowerment and body neutrality.

 Personal life

-Meyers is queer, bisexual and non-binary, and uses they/she pronouns.
+Meyers uses they/them and she/her pronouns and identifies as queer, bisexual, and non-binary.
 In 2017 they proposed to actor Nico Tortorella, whom they met in college, after eleven years of dating.
 On March 9, 2018, Meyers and Tortorella married in a civil ceremony at a Manhattan City Clerk's office before exchanging vows at St. Paul's Chapel, an Episcopal church and parish church of Trinity Church Wall Street.
 They both wore gender non-conforming outfits designed by Andrew Morrison with crowns.
 Meyers and Tortorella are in a polyamorous marriage and both openly date other people.
+The two have two children, a daughter, born in 2023, and a son born in 2024.